jaccomoc/jactl/docs/pages/language-guide.md

 This makes the code more concise, easier to understand, and less error-prone to write.

-In general, when explicitly iterating over a collection of some sort, consider whether there is a better way to achieve the same thing using the builtin collection methods.
+In general, when explicitly iterating over a collection of some sort, consider whether there is a better way to achieve the same thing using the built-in collection methods.

 ### map()